jaimevalero/zefiro/README.md

-# Meta-Crew : Quick automation of crews
+# Meta-Crew : Quick automation of crews for crew.ai projects

 ## Description
 With this project, you can easily create a crew for your crew.ai project.
 Only create a directory with the name of your crew and three files, and you are ready to go.